TheForwardDev/doc/en/fields/index.md

 - fields modify the `QueryBuilder` based on their column property and return it back,
 - the `QueryBuilder` object will then be used for data output.

-As a result of the knowledge gained and the use of **MoonShine** in real conditions, you may encounter a situation where you need to change the application logic or add logic before or after the main application of the field.
+When using **MoonShine** in real conditions, you may encounter a situation where you need to change the application logic or add logic before or after the main application of the field.

 The field builder allows you to easily achieve these goals on the fly: